SubhamSS/AI-Peg-Solitaire/README.md

   * e.g. the initial state has 4 valid actions

 ## Environment details

+The below environment details a 4 x 4 board.
+As we change the board,
+* State
+An array of 4 x 4 represents the state.
+ * 0: No peg present in the position
+ * 1: Peg is present in the position
+* Action
+A tuple of size 2 representing the start and end positions
+ * Action ((4,2),(2,2)) represents peg from position (4,2) to (2,2) over (3,2)
+ * Action space consists of all possible actions (e.g.: 40 for a 4x4 board), but only a few valid at each state
+* Reward:
+Reward is defined as:
+ * 100 if the minimum number of pegs is achieved
+ * Else, Reward = −2^𝑛𝑢𝑚𝑏𝑒𝑟𝑜𝑓𝑝𝑒𝑔𝑠𝑜𝑛𝑏𝑜𝑎𝑟𝑑

 * State/observations:
   * Are numpy arrays of 33 `0`s/`1`s